 - Staff must treat children and young people with respect, dignity and equally teachers should not show favouritism. - No alcohol or drugs are permitted on the school premises. - Teachers must not swear or use inappropriate language in the classroom.
 Teachers should challenge any inappropriate language used by a young person, child or an adult working with young people. - Staff must always listen to what a child or young person is saying and value each child and young person. - Encourage and praise each student. - Respect a young person's right to privacy. - There must be no form of physical contact between teachers and students.
 Only in exceptional cases where contact is needed to prevent people from danger or physical harm should physical contact be applied.
-This should be a last resort and great care should be taken in order to prevent inflicting an injury on another person. - Teachers should not give out personal emails or phone numbers, or communicate with students via social media.
-All communication should be done through the school. - All members of staff should maintain a professional relationship with students at all times. - All members of staff should dress appropriately and conventionally.
-An extra degree of moderation is required when teaching students under 18 years of age. - Students under 16 years of age are not permitted to leave the school premises during lessons.
-Exceptions may be made for students to leave the premises during break and lunch hours but permission must be given by the school. - Encourage all students not to discriminate on the grounds of religious beliefs, race, gender, social class or lack of ability. - Not let any allegations of abuse of any kind go unchallenged or unrecorded.
+This should be a last resort and great care should be taken in order to prevent inflicting an injury on another person. - All members of staff should not give out personal emails or phone numbers, or communicate with students via social media.
+All communication should be done through the school. - All members of staff should maintain a professional relationship with students at all times - All members of staff should dress appropriately and conventionally.
+An extra degree of moderation is required when teaching students under 18 years of age. - Students under 18 years of age must attend class.
+Their absence should be reported to reception if they are not present 15 minutes after class begins. - Students under 16 years of age are not permitted to leave the school premises during lessons.
+Exceptions may be made for students to leave the premises during break and lunch hours but permission must be given by the school. - Encourage all students not to discriminate on the grounds of religious beliefs, race, gender, social class or lack of ability.

+Staff should not let any allegations of abuse of any kind go unchallenged or unrecorded.